AntonioSilvaVaz/shopping/README.md

 ## Features

-- Create new products or Users
+- Create new product or user account
-- Find new users or products
+- Find users or products
 - Update user or product information
 - Delete product or user account
 - Add to cart or to wishlist